/* Google Analytics */

 • Take good care of properties, as well as appliances and furniture in accommodation

-• Keep your place tidy, take out the rubbish and put them at designated places
+• Keep your place tidy, take out the trash and put them at designated places

 • Participants will be responsible for damage to or loss of housing property.